AToMiXhawK/gpkg/README.md

 `gpkg <normal things that you pass to default package manager>`

-Currently supports: Archlinux, Manjaro, Antergos, Solus Linux, Void Linux, Ubuntu, and other Archlinux based distros
+Currently supports: Archlinux, Manjaro, Antergos, Solus Linux, Void Linux,Ubuntu and other Archlinux based distros

 Contact @atomixhawk (<a href=https://github.com/AToMiXhawK>Github</a>/<a href=https://t.me/atomixhawk>Telegram</a>/<a href=mailto:atomixhawk@gmail.com>e-mail</a>) for support